Nuitka/Nuitka/README.rst

    as an internally used tool is not.

-   For these versions, you *need* a Python2 or Python 3.5 or higher installed as well, but only during the compile time only.
+   For these versions, you *need* a Python2 or Python 3.5 or higher installed as well, but only during the compile time.
 That is for use with Scons (which orchestrates the C compilation), which does not support the same Python versions as Nuitka.

    In addition, on Windows, Python2 cannot be used because ``clcache``